by Robert Wilkinson

 Then came the commentary by Howard K Smith, who took it into a dystopian view of 1969 that sounds too much like what we’re living with today.
 He moved from Woodstock to overcrowdedness, and from there to the problem of overpopulation.
 As he said, “Too many people in too many airplanes having to wait too long for a takeoff,” and overpopulation lowering the quality of life.
 He spoke of unmanageable pollution, of the problems of unmanaged growth, of students feeling like they were being turned out by a factory, of how voters felt they had lost all influence over their government, and how Woodstock is a picture of our future.
 Wow.
 Grim.
 Very unWoodstock.

 And now, we’ll close with the NBC Nightly News with Chet Huntley.
-This was a report done during the festival rather than after, so it’s the only one done not done after the festival, even if it was reported after the festival.
+This was a report done during the festival rather than after, so it’s the only one done in real time, even if it was reported after the festival.

 Lem Tucker, the reporter, had an obvious mission to find and report all that went wrong in the festival.
 I’m sure his producer wanted all the lurid details!
 It must have been a bit strange to be dressed up, wandering around with a cameraman and the network’s very expensive and heavy camera, amidst hundreds of thousands of humanity in its muddy, musical glory!